timephy/frust-web/README.md

 # frustrated-physicists-frontend
-A website for fellow Physics students to show their frustration.
+A website for fellow Physics students at TU Munich to show their frustration.